 The gift shop sells Isle of Pines Root Beer but we do not allow food or beverages inside the historic cabins.

 Face masks are required while on-site for both tours and shopping in the Gift Shop.

 The museum has a large, gravel parking area with a turnaround able to accommodate charter buses, large RVs and trucks with trailers.
 An accessible deck joins the parking area to the south entrance of the Visitor Center.

 To provide a comfortable environment for all of our guests and prevent damage to our historic collection, only service animals individually trained to do work or perform tasks for a person with a disability* are allowed inside historic buildings.
-Leashed (6-foot or less) domestic pets are welcome on our nature trail and picnic area provided they are well-behaved and deposits are picked up.
+Leashed (6-foot or less) domestic pets are welcome to stretch on our nature trail and parking lot provided they are well-behaved and deposits are picked up.